akeaswaran/akeaswaran.github.io/_posts/2019-12-13-stats-and-stuff.md

 I definitely want to iterate on these a bit further.
 There seem to be a couple of obvious next steps:

 1. Add special teams efficiencies to the box score.
 That "third" of the game isn't covered at all by our current set of metrics, and the derivation of those stats isn't super complex either.
-2. Generate and display post-game win-expectancies like Connelly does, which brings us to my next project.
+2. Generate and display post-game win-expectancies like Connelly does, which brings us to my next venture.

 ---

-### Post-Game Win Expectancy and Matchup Predictions
+### Post-Game Win Expectancy

+#### Five Factors Ratings → Probabilities

 A formula for post-game win expectancy is truly my white whale.
+Conceptually, it's incredibly valuable to be able to say "given your performance, here's the chance that you would have won this game".
 Given that I have limited statistical and machine learning knowledge, I've tried to cobble together concepts from Connelly's back-catalog to synthesize "Five Factors" ratings for both teams in a given game.
 Given a dataset of play-by-play, drive, and game data from 2012-2019, I calculate the difference between the ratings for each game and then use the set of those differences as the input to a linear regression model.
 The output that this model is trained on is the final score of each game -- more specifically, the difference between the teams' scores.
-Here are the stats I use, why I use them, and a link to where I got the idea to use them from:

-#### Efficiency
+The model is based around [Connelly's "Five Factors"](https://www.footballstudyhall.com/2014/1/24/5337968/college-football-five-factors), and each factor is numerically evaluated like so:

-_Weight: 35%_
+1. Efficiency - _Weight: 35%_

-#### Explosiveness
-_Weight: 30%_
+2. Explosiveness - _Weight: 30%_

-#### Finishing Drives
-_Weight: 15%_
+3. Finishing Drives - _Weight: 15%_

-#### Field Position
-_Weight: 10%_
+4. Field Position - _Weight: 10%_

-#### Turnovers
-_Weight: 10%_
+5. Turnovers - _Weight: 10%_

-#### Other Notes & Limitations
+##### Notes & Limitations

 **Current Status: R<sup>2</sup> of 0.85 and R of 0.92**

-It might be important to notes some pretty obvious things wrong with what I've built:
+It might be important to note some pretty obvious things wrong with what I've built:

+- The model technically generates a point-spread, not a win probability.
+I calculate the z-score of this point-spread and use that to generate the probability of that outcome, assuming a historically normal distribution of point-spreads.
 - The model does not account for offenses beginning to evolve towards more spread-based attacks circa 2014-15, nor does it apply tweaks between years.
 Every game in every year is treated the same.
 Applying lower weight to games in earlier years would be a nice adjustment.
 - This dataset is being analyzed by a statistical novice that used a very simple univariate linear regression.
 There's probably a number of tools in the stats toolbox I'm pretty much oblivious to.
 - The dataset used to test the model is a random sample of 20% of the whole thing.
 Depending on what games are in this bunch, the results could get screwy.